 This antique tells a story of long-lasting determination, just like a story that can be found in loved pair of jeans.
 Y’all know what I’m talkin’ about right?

 My goal is to inspire you to break out your great aunt’s old beaten up furniture and give it an entire new life.
 Make it your own and keep the stories coming.
-If you’d like to own this chest, you can find it available in my online shop along with much more.
+If you’d like to own this chest, you can find it available in my online shop (SOLD) along with much more.
 We do ship to your door for half the price of most.

-Do pin and share to inspire others to see past the obvious wear to the potential instead.
+Additionally, pin and share to inspire others to see past the obvious wear to the potential instead.